Steamtown Heritage Rail Centre: Services

 The centre is open seven days a week; an entry fee is charged.

 Guided tours, lasting about an hour and a half, provide a narrative of the equipment displayed, the infrastructure on site and its social history as well as exploring amusing railway anecdotes and experiences.

 After the centre's opening, technical difficulties limited the availability of the planned sound and light show; but after considerable work to resolve the issues the show is now considered a huge success, operating most nights, dependent only on bookings.
 The sound and light show has contributed to an increase in the number of overnight stays in the town, which benefits the other tourist attractions and the town in general.

 The centre had accreditation as a rail-transport operator to run its motor inspection car, MIC 127, between the centre and the former goods platform in Peterborough yard, though this is rarely done.

 Operation

-Today the centre is operated by a staff of volunteers sourced from the local community in conjunction with a paid manager and a receptionist.
+The centre has been operated by a staff of volunteers sourced from the local community in conjunction with a paid manager and a receptionist.

 Through a skills-development program run in association with the local high school, students assisted with the refurbishment of a sheep wagon and a miniature train.
 One of these students, Ben Graefe, who also runs tours at the centre, won a Rotary Pride in Workmanship 2010 Award for his efforts.